l0wigh/LionVim/README.md

 - Nvimtree
 - Which-key

-and probably some other plugins
+and probably some (many) other plugins

 Vim configuration :